dart-lang/ecosystem/pkgs/firehose/README.md

 `publish_to: none` key to its pubspec.

 For single package repos, the tag pattern should be `v1.2.3`.
-For mono-repos, the tage pattern be prefixed with the package name, e.g. `foo-v1.2.3`.
+For mono-repos, the tag pattern must be prefixed with the package name, e.g. `foo-v1.2.3`.

 ## Integrating this tool into a repo